dubemnwiz/Claude-GT-Hackathon-2026/README.md

 ![NutriMap](media/nutrimap.png)

 Behind the main UI there is a **Next.js** app with authentication and a database for the hub.
 The coach and the map each lean on separate services: a Node backend for messaging, nutrition resolution, and rollups, and a Python API that powers place search and scoring for NutriMap.
-Together they sketch an answer to the prompt: **health and wellness with minimal friction**
+The main goal is health and wellness with minimal friction.